Ryan Evans

-Ryan Evans (born June 19, 1990) is an American professional basketball player for Bakken Bears of Denmark's Basketligaen.
+Ryan Evans (born June 19, 1990) is an American professional basketball player who last played for Bakken Bears of Denmark's Basketligaen.
 Standing at 6 ft 8 in and weighing 218 lb, Evans usually plays at small forward.
 He played college basketball for the Wisconsin Badgers.

 High school career

 Evans attended Phoenix Desert Vista High School, but transferred to Hamilton High School as a junior.
 He averaged 8.5 points and 4.5 rebounds in his junior season.
 As a senior, Evans was named to the first team all-state and led Hamilton to the state semifinals.
 He averaged 18.4 points and 7.4 rebounds per game as a senior.

 College career

 Evans committed to Wisconsin and redshirted his freshman year in 2008–09.
 As a redshirt freshman in 2009–10, he averaged 3.5 points and 3.0 rebounds in 12.8 minutes per game.
 Evans scored in double figures in four contests.

 Evans posted averages of 2.8 points and 2.3 rebounds per game as a redshirt sophomore in 2010–11.
 He appeared in all 33 games and played 11.6 minutes per game in a reserve capacity.

 He raised his averages to 11.0 points and a Badgers-leading 6.8 rebounds per game as a redshirt junior in 2011–12.
 Evans scored 14.5 points and grabbed 6.5 rebounds per game in the NCAA tournament in helping the team to the Sweet 16.
 Evans was an All-Big Ten Honorable Mention.

 As a senior in 2012–13, Evans was third on Wisconsin in scoring with 10.1 points per game and led the team in rebounding with 7.3 per game.
 He was named to the Big Ten All-Tournament team after averaging 11.3 points and 6.0 rebounds per game during the Big Ten tournament.
 Evans was also named to the Big Ten All-Academic Team He holds the Wisconsin record for career games played at 138.

 In 2013, Evans was named Arthur Ashe Jr. Sports Scholar by Diverse: Issues in Higher Education.